Ryhall: Community

-In 2011 Ryhall had a population of 1,614, making it one of the largest villages in Rutland.
+In 2021 Ryhall had a population of 2,936, making it one of the largest villages in Rutland.
 It is bounded to its west by the A6121 main road from Stamford to Bourne and on the other three sides by the River Gwash, although some development has spilled over the river to the north and out along the Essendine road.

 Ryhall has a Church of England Academy School with an attendance, in March 2022, of 192 pupils aged 4 to 11.

 The village also has a post office/village shop, Methodist Chapel, library and two public houses, The Millstone and The Green Dragon.
 The former Fordham's supermarket of the 1960s-70s was a kitchen showroom, which closed in 2016.

 Sport

-The local football club, Ryhall United F. C., left Ryhall in 2015, moving to nearby Stamford under the new name of Stamford Lions.
+The local football club, Ryhall United F.C. left Ryhall in 2015, moving to nearby Stamford under the new name of Stamford Lions.

 Parish structure

 Also in the parish is the hamlet of Belmesthorpe situated just South of Ryhall about three miles (5 km) north of Stamford in Lincolnshire.
 Apart from the Blue Bell Inn, there are two old farmhouses here as well as a few old cottages in the main street as well as two former dovecotes both now converted into private dwellings.
 Castle Rise is a cul-de-sac added in the 1960s but there is no evidence for any castle having been located there.

 The ecclesiastical parish is Ryhall with Essendine and Carlby, part of the Rutland Deanery of the Diocese of Peterborough.
-As of April 2022, the incumbent is The Revd Jo Saunders.